Security Policies for Small Businesses: 5 Tips For Effective Communication

 Ask any security professional what the biggest risk to organizations is, and nine times out of ten you’ll get the same answer – people.

 What security professionals know from experience is further confirmed by security research.
-Verizon’s 2023 Data Breach Investigations Report puts the percentage of breaches that involved human error as high as 74%.
+Verizon’s 2025 Data Breach Investigations Report puts the percentage of breaches that involved human error as high as 60%.
 Despite the best intentions, even the most diligent employees are susceptible to falling for social engineering tactics like phishing emails.

 The onus is on company leadership to not only establish clear security policies for their business but to effectively communicate these policies to employees.

 You could have the best, most meticulously documented security policies in the world, but they won’t be able to help if they aren’t communicated to the people who handle your assets daily.
+In 2025, small businesses also face added scrutiny from enterprise customers and regulators, making strong policies not just a security measure but a business requirement.

 Rhymetec’s Senior Cybersecurity Analyst, Kyle Jones, discussed how to effectively communicate security policies with employees in the latest episode of SaaS District: